akjmicro/dclang/examples/midi/README.md

 8: ALSA, VirMIDI 1-3 (output)
 9: ALSA, VirMIDI 1-3 (input)

+PORTMIDI_IN_DEVNUM is not set in your environment!
+MIDI input functionality will not work.
+If you need this, please exit from dclang, set that value, and try again!
-PORTMIDI_DEVNUM is not set in your environment!
+PORTMIDI_OUT_DEVNUM is not set in your environment!
-MIDI functionality will not work.
-Please exit from dclang, set that value, and try again!
+MIDI output functionality will not work.
+If you need this, please exit from dclang, set that value, and try again!
 ```

 So, notice the message that we haven't selected a device.
 Now that we know what they are,
 let's say I want to use `ALSA, VirMIDI 1-0 (output)`, a virtual port, to send data to.
-Simple, that's `PORTMIDI_DEVNUM=2`, so let's export that.
+Simple, that's `PORTMIDI_OUT_DEVNUM=2`, so let's export that.

 ```
-aaron@aaron-XPS-13-9350:~/programs/dclang/examples/midi$ export PORTMIDI_DEVNUM=2
+aaron@aaron-XPS-13-9350:~/programs/dclang/examples/midi$ export PORTMIDI_OUT_DEVNUM=2
 ```

 And, let's check again in `dclang` that it picks up: